 HIV and Safer Sex

 Safer sex can be fun, exciting, and very pleasurable.
-It can decrease your worry about getting or spreading STDs, which can in turn make your sex more relaxed and satisfying.
+It can decrease your worry about getting or spreading STIs, which can in turn make your sex more relaxed and satisfying.
 It is also a great chance to add variety to your sex life and to build trust and intimacy with your partner by talking about each other's desires.

 Since every sexual act that involves sexual fluids or blood has some risk, safer sex means using barriers to prevent passing fluids into another's body.
 Barriers include condoms (male and female), dental dams (thin squares of latex), and latex or nitrile gloves.
-Barriers can help reduce the risk of spreading or getting STDs by keeping one partner's fluids from getting into or onto the other partner.
+Barriers can help reduce the risk of spreading or getting STIs by keeping one partner's fluids from getting into or onto the other partner.
 There are also several sexual activities that do not pass sexual fluids or blood between bodies and therefore have very little risk.

 For people who do not wish to use condoms or whose partners will not use condoms, there are now a few more options to protect against getting or spreading HIV during sex.
 Treatment as prevention, or TasP, refers to ways in which we can use HIV drugs, or HIV treatment, to lower the risk of spreading HIV.
 For people living with HIV, taking HIV drugs can reduce their viral load, thus making their blood, vaginal fluids, and semen (cum), much less likely to spread HIV to others.
-For people who are HIV-negative, taking HIV drugs can protect against becoming infected if they are exposed to HIV.
+For people who are HIV-negative, taking HIV drugs can protect against becoming HIV-positive if they are exposed to HIV.

 Whether you choose to use a barrier (e.g., condom), or a form of HIV treatment as prevention, it can be helpful to know which sexual acts are more risky than others for HIV.
 The risk for a specific sexual act is determined by what bodily fluids are being exchanged and what part of the body is involved.
 Below is a list of common sexual activities, their risks, and tips for making them safer:

 Male condoms come in a variety of shapes, sizes, colors, textures, and even tastes.
 They are generally inexpensive and can be found at pharmacies, grocery stores, and sex stores.
-Sometimes they are available for free at certain health clinics and AIDS-service organizations.
+Sometimes they are available for free at certain health clinics and HIV/AIDS-service organizations.
 They are also quite small and easy to carry with you so that you can always be prepared to protect yourself.

 Female condoms are made of latex or polyurethane and can be put inside the vagina before you begin sexual activity.
 They usually cost a bit more than male condoms and are often available at pharmacies, grocery stores, and sex stores.
-They are also available for free at certain health clinics and AIDS service organizations.
+They are also available for free at certain health clinics and HIV/AIDS service organizations.

 To make vaginal-penile sex even safer, consider using lubricant (lube').
 Lube can prevent the condom from breaking and also helps prevent small cuts or tears in the vagina and on the penis during penetration.
 Lube is good for un-lubricated condoms as well as ones that come already lubricated; sometimes the lubrication on the condoms is not enough.
 Condoms lubricated with the spermicide Nonoxynol-9 (N-9) are no longer recommended.
 They have a shorter shelf life, do not decrease pregnancy more than other lubricated condoms, and may cause irritation of the vagina or rectum (which increases HIV risk).

 When using latex condoms, use only water- or silicone-based lube.
 Do not use oil-based lubes like Vaseline, Crisco, shea butter, or baby oil with latex condoms because they weaken the condom and make it more likely to break.
 Silicone-based lube will last longer than water-based lube.
 Lube can also make the condom feel better.
 There are several types and brands of lubes, with a variety of different feels and tastes.
 Some also contain substances that warm' or enhance sensation.
-For more information on using condoms, see our fact sheet on Talking to Your Partner about Condoms.
+For more information on using condoms, see our fact sheet on Talking to Your Partner About Condoms.

 If you are not using a condom, you can avoid getting semen in the vagina by having a man pull out before ejaculating (cumming, reaching orgasm).
 It is important to know, however, that HIV can be in pre-cum, the fluid that comes out of the penis before orgasm or ejaculation.
-Therefore, having a man pull out before he comes is not a guarantee that you will not get HIV or other STDs spread through male sexual fluids.
+Therefore, having a man pull out before he comes is not a guarantee that you will not get HIV or other STIs spread through male sexual fluids.

 Receptive anal-penile sex refers to sex in which the penis enters the anus or butt-hole.
 It is a high-risk activity.
 While the risk for the insertive male partner is lower than for the receptive partner, it is still risky.
 As with vaginal-penile sex, the best way to make anal-penile sex safer is to use a condom and lube.